-When Black Gold is ripe, it’s Kona Coffee Beans are always handpicked, using either "selective picking", where only the ripe fruit is gathered, or "strip-picking", where all of the fruit (coffee beans) is removed from a limb all at once.
-This selective picking gives the Kona Coffee Bean growers reason to give their hand picking a certain specification called "operation red cherry" (ORC).
+When Black Gold is ripe, it’s Kona Coffee Beans are always handpicked, using either "selective picking", where only the ripe Konabeans are gathered, or "strip-picking", where all of the fruit (coffee beans) is removed from a limb all at once.
+This selective picking gives the Kona Coffee Bean growers reason to give their hand picked Konabeans a certain specification called "operation red cherry" (ORC).

-Then this coffee beans mucilage is washed off with water.
+Then this gourmet coffee bean mucilage is washed off with water.

-The "dry processing" method, cheaper and simpler, was historically used for lower-quality coffee beans in Brazil and much of Africa, but now brings the premium of Hualalai when done well.
-Twigs and other foreign objects are separated from the berries and the coffee beans then spread out in the sun on concrete, bricks or raise beds for 2–3 weeks, turned regularly for even drying.
+The "dry processing" Kona bean method, cheaper and simpler, was historically used for lower-quality coffee beans in Brazil and much of Africa, but now brings the premium of Hualalai when done well.
+Twigs and other foreign objects are separated from the berries and the coffee beans are then spread out in the sun on concrete, bricks or raise beds for 2–3 weeks, the Konabeans are then turned regularly for even drying.

 The Green type Kona Coffee Bean